sidad112004/Api-point/README.md

 5. **Seed the Database (Optional)**

-    If you have initial data to seed, run:
+    If you have initial data to seed, execute:

     ```bash
     npx prisma db seed